 17.2.
-If we agree that we are liable, we will refund the cost of return carriage and will repair or replace the Goods free of charge.
+If we agree that we are liable, we will refund the cost of return carriage within New Zealand and will repair, refund or replace the Goods.

 17.3.
-If we repair or replace Goods, you have no additional claim against us either under this agreement or by statute or common law, in respect of the
+If we repair, refund or replace faulty Goods, you have no additional claim against us either under this Agreement or by statute or common law, in respect of the defect.

 These provisions apply in the event that you return any Goods to us for any reason:

 18.1.
-We do not accept returns unless, there was a defect in the Goods at the time of purchase, or we have agreed in correspondence that you may return
+We do not accept returns unless, there was a defect in the Goods that was unknown at the time of purchase, or we have agreed in correspondence that you may return them.

 18.3.
 The Goods must be returned to us as soon as any defect is discovered.

 18.4.
 So far as possible, Goods should be returned:

 a) with both goods and all packaging as far as possible in their original condition;